What is Healthy Campus?

 - Systemwide Healthy Campus Network

-The model focuses on both population-level and individual-level determinants of health and interventions.
+The model focuses on both the population-level and individual-level determinants of health and interventions.
 Health is determined by influences at multiple levels: public policy, community, institutional, interpersonal, and interpersonal factors.